friesian horse breed

 Yet, this focus on maintaining their distinct heritage may have unintentionally contributed to their comparatively shorter lifespans.

-The average horse has a lifespan of around 30 years but Friesians only live for between 16 to 20 years.
+The average horse has a lifespan of around 30 years but Modern Friesians only live for between 16 to 20 years.

 The exclusion of outside bloodlines, aimed at preserving the breed’s integrity, has led to this short lifespan.